-When we heard The Skywalker Saga game was coming out with nine Star Wars movies covered, we got excited pretty quickly!
+When I heard The Skywalker Saga game was coming out with nine Star Wars movies covered, I got excited pretty quickly!
 But just like all games, they can have their issues.
 And that’s why in this guide, we will be taking a look at hopefully resolving the crashing, freezing, and not loading problems you have with Lego Star Wars: The Skywalker Saga on your PlayStation 4 or PlayStation 5.

 We are huge fans of the Lego games.
 We love the comedy they include and just how beautiful they make these games look, and how fun they are to play.
-There can be a couple of reasons why you are experiencing the issue you are having, so you will need to go through each method that we have listed below until one fixes the problem you are facing with the LEGO Skywalker Saga on your PS5 or PS4 console.
+There can be a couple of reasons why you are experiencing the issue you are having, so you will need to go through each method that I have listed below until one fixes the problem you are facing with the LEGO Skywalker Saga on your PS5 or PS4 console.